 UI Feature: Auto-complete and auto-correct

 User signals can include query suggestions using autocomplete and autocorrect.
-The search platform does this by using the context of your website and analyzing browsing history and other signals like search queries from the same session.
+The search uses the context of your website and analyzes browsing history and other signals like search queries from the same session.

 For example, if you sell craft supplies and a user who’s been browsing knitting patterns begins typing “cot” the query might autocomplete as “cotton yarn for knitting.”